sethtw/draganddrop/src/components/README.md

 - `buttonStyle?: React.CSSProperties` - Styles for the buttons

 ### DraggableCard
 A draggable card component that can represent an individual item.
+Used for both single-item groups and items within multi-item groups.

 ```tsx
 import { DraggableCard } from './components'